 - Working memory – As the name suggests, our working memory (formerly known as short-term memory) actively processes information.
-This information enters the working memory from one of two sources, either from our sensory memory (our senses) due to our interaction with the world around us or it’s retrieved from our long-term memory.
+Information enters the working memory from either our sensory memory (our senses) due to our interaction with the world around us or it’s retrieved from our long-term memory.
 The ability of our working memory to hold information is very limited so it can easily be overloaded.

 - Long-term Memory – Whilst working memory is responsible for the active processing of information, the long-term memory is the storage area of our memory system.
 Information is stored in the long-term memory in knowledge structures known as schemas or mental models.
 The number of schemas held in long-term memory is what differentiates experts from novices therefore, the focus of any instruction should be the formation and construction of schemas in the long-term memory.

 - Cognitive Load Theory – The study of the human memory system and its components has provided extensive evidence about how humans process and store new and existing pieces of information.
 This knowledge is essential when it comes to designing instructional activities and to account for the processing and storage capabilities of the human memory system.

 CLT is “a universal set of instructional principles and evidence-based guidelines that offer the most efficient methods to design and deliver instructional environments in ways that best utilise the limited capacity of working memory” (Clark et. al, 2006, p.342).

 1. It’s universal so applies to all types of content, delivery methods and people.